Howard L. Weiner: Career at Harvard Medical School

 In 1985, Weiner was awarded an endowed chair from the Kroc Foundation of Santa Inez California for his study of MS with a gift of $1M to the Harvard Medical School.

 The chair was named for Robert L. Kroc, the brother of Ray Kroc, the founder of McDonald's.
 Three Kroc chairs were established in the United States to support research in the autoimmune diseases of MS, diabetes, and rheumatoid arthritis as members of the Kroc family suffered from these diseases.

 In 1985, together with Dennis J. Selkoe, Weiner established the Center for Neurologic Diseases at Brigham and Women's Hospital that he currently co-directs with Selkoe.
 In 2014, it was renamed The Ann Romney Center for Neurologic Diseases.
-The center carries out basic and translational research in MS, Alzheimer's disease, ALS, Parkinson's disease and glioblastoma and consists of 250 scientists and research personnel.
+The center carries out basic and translational research in MS, Alzheimer's disease, ALS, Parkinson's disease, brain tumors and other neurologic diseases, and consists of over 300 scientists and research personnel.

 In 2003, in honor of Weiner's 60th birthday and in recognition of his research in MS and other neurologic diseases, a gift of $3.3M was made to Harvard Medical School by Biogen, a Boston-based biotechnology company, to establish the Howard L. Weiner chair in neuroscience at Harvard.
 Because a chair cannot carry the name of an active faculty member, the chair was named for Samuel L. Wasserstrom, Weiner's maternal grandfather who was murdered in The Holocaust.
 Vijay K. Kuchroo was named the first incumbent of the Wasserstrom chair.
 The chair will carry Weiner's name upon his retirement.
-During the course of his career, Weiner has trained over 110 clinicians and scientists.
+In 2020, the Foundation for Neurologic Diseases in Boston made a gift of $2M to the Brigham and Women’s Hospital to establish the Indirawati Kuchroo and Charlotte Weiner Distinguished Chair in Neuroimmunology in honor of Kuchroo and Weiner’s mothers who both suffered from Alzheimer’s disease.
+Francisco Quintana was named the first incumbent of the Kuchroo-Weiner Chair.
+In 2023, Ann and Mitt Romney made a gift of $2.5M to the Brigham and Women’s Hospital to establish the Howard L. Weiner Distinguished Chair in Neurology in honor of Weiner’s work in MS and neurologic diseases.
+Oleg Butovsky was named the first incumbent of the Howard L. Weiner chair.
+During the course of his career, Weiner has trained over 125 clinicians and scientists.